About the Show

 “Before anything else, I’m Roxie’s mom,” says Rachel Pitts (formerly Tipton).
 Born into a large family in Martinsville, Virginia, her original dream was to be a dancer.
 That very first dance class led her to an exciting career on television, screen, and stage that took her to several countries and on endless crazy adventures.
 Her motto has always been: “Entertain.
 Inform.
 Inspire.”
 Before Facebook even existed, she used to post inspirational posts outside her door at the performing arts high school she attended.
 Rachel is the type of woman who has always had more than one thing going at a time.

 Throughout her early career, always holding at least one other job outside of performing, she fell in love with business, sales, and marketing.
 When Roxie was born, she tried to “grow up” and get a “real job” by getting her real estate license in 2009, just as the housing market was starting to recover.
 And for several years she owned a fitness business since her long dance career gave her a thorough knowledge of the human body.

 Recently married to Felix, Rachel loves to travel with her family.
 She plays the piano and guitar, speaks French, and was once a magician’s assistant.
 One thing is for sure, Rachel hardly ever stops her relentless forward commotion.
 “It’s too much fun!” she exclaims.
-She is a Realtor with BRG in Myrtle Beach, still performs from time to time, and always has something new up her sleeve.
+She is a Realtor with BRG in Myrtle Beach, who has now made the shift to US Mortgage to work on the lender side, still performs from time to time, and always has something new up her sleeve.